jseely-xilinx/Simple-Website/README.md

-# Simple-Website
+# phonetic-website
-Example repository from A Practical Guide to Git
+This repository is used for Git and GitHub training.